-The kids had their way on our last day in Portland, so we had a “Wie is the Mol?” day…
+The kids had their way on our last day in Portland, so we had a “Wie is de Mol?” day…

 The Pacific Northwest has always attracted us, but actually going there was triggered by a Dutch reality TV show, Wie is de Mol? (“WIDM”) whose 2017 season was set in Oregon.

-In WIDM the goals of the 12 contestants is to increase the prize money by successfully completing team challenges.
-However, one of them is the “mole”, trying to keep the prize money as low as possible by subtly sabotaging the challenges and mixing up things in general.
-At the end of every episode all the contestants get quizzed on who they think is “de Mol” based on what happened in the group challenges.
-The contestant who has the least correct answers has to go home, but the mole always gets a pass of course… It’s edited in such a way that also at home conspiracy theories run amok as the series progresses.
-Needless to say it is a very popular and highly additive show, with its 18th season kicking off in January.
+In WIDM the goal of the 12 contestants is to increase the prize money by successfully completing team challenges.
+However, one of them is the “mole”, trying to keep the prize money as low as possible by subtly sabotaging and mixing up things in general.
+At the end of every episode, all the contestants get quizzed on who they think is “de Mol” based on what happened in the group challenges.
+The contestant who has the least correct answers has to go home, but the mole always gets a pass, of course… It’s edited in such a way that also at home, conspiracy theories run amok as the series progresses.
+Needless to say, it is a top-rated and highly additive show, with its 18th season kicking off in January.
 We can’t wait!!

-During the first 3 episodes Portland and surrounding areas were the backdrop of WIDM, before heading to Eastern Oregon (Pendleton and Oregon Trail) and ending to Central Oregon to explore the Cascade Mountains, lava fields, scenic rivers and wide-open spaces.
+During the first 3 episodes, Portland and surrounding areas were the backdrops of WIDM, before heading to Eastern Oregon (Pendleton and Oregon Trail) and ending to Central Oregon to explore the Cascade Mountains, lava fields, scenic rivers, and wide-open spaces.
 Amazed by the beauty of Oregon, we decided to build our summer holiday around some of the locations that were shown on TV.
-We were not alone as the show’s popularity resulted in a remarkable 55% increase in searches for flights from the Netherlands to Oregon and actual bookings had tripled compared to 2016.
+We were not alone as the show’s popularity resulted in a remarkable 55% increase in searches for flights from the Netherlands to Oregon, and actual bookings had tripled compared to 2016.

-In the past posts you have already seen several locations that featured in WIDM: Cannon Beach and Haystack Rock on the Oregon Coast, Bend and The Painted Hills, Dee Wright Observatory and the McKenzie Pass in the Cascade Range, Mount Hood and the Columbia River Gorge.
+In the past posts, you have already seen several locations featured in WIDM: Cannon Beach and Haystack Rock on the Oregon Coast, Bend and The Painted Hills, Dee Wright Observatory, and the McKenzie Pass in the Cascade Range, Mount Hood and the Columbia River Gorge.
 We coincidentally also stayed in the same hotel in Portland itself, Hotel Modera, and had already walked past several other some locations (like Hawthorne Bridge, Voodoo Doughnuts, Pioneer Courthouse Square, the Alder Street Food Truck pod and Powell’s Books).
-There were still a couple of WIDM sites to tick off, especially because no vacation is complete without a visit to an amusement park.
+There were still a couple of WIDM sites to tick off, mainly because no vacation is complete without a visit to an amusement park.

 Voodoo Doughnuts, Part 2